Italian grammar: Possessive adjectives

+If the antecedent of a third person possessive (being used as an object) is the subject of the sentence, proprio can be used instead of suo, although the usage of proprio is declining in spoken language:

 The first sentence is unambiguous and states that Marco took his own point of view, whereas the second sentence is ambiguous because it may mean that Marco took either his own or Maria's point of view.

 Demonstrative adjectives

-Italian originally had three degrees of demonstrative adjectives: questo (for items near or related to the first person speaker: English "this"), quello (for items near or related to an eventual third person: English "that"), and codesto (for items near or related to an eventual second person).
+Italian originally had three degrees of demonstrative adjectives: questo (for items near or related to the first person speaker: 'this'), quello (for items near or related to an eventual third person: 'that'), and codesto (for items near or related to an eventual second person).
 The usage has undergone a simplification, including the meaning of codesto in quello, and only Tuscan speakers still use codesto.
 Its use is very rare in modern language, and the word has acquired a rather pejorative connotation.

 Pronouns

 Italian features a sizeable set of pronouns.
 Personal pronouns are inflected for person, number, case, and, in the third person, gender.
-Literary subject pronouns also have a distinction between animate (egli, ella) and inanimate (esso, essa) antecedents, although this is lost in colloquial usage, where lui, lei and loro are the most used forms for animate subjects, while no specific pronoun is employed for inanimate subjects (if needed, demonstrative pronouns such as "questo" or "quello" may be used).
+Literary subject pronouns also have a distinction between animate (egli, ella) and inanimate (esso, essa) antecedents, although this is lost in colloquial usage, where lui, lei, and loro are the most used forms for animate subjects, while no specific pronoun is employed for inanimate subjects (if needed, demonstrative pronouns such as questo or quello may be used).
 There is also the uninflected pronoun ciò, which is only used with abstract antecedents.

 Personal pronouns are normally omitted in the subject, as the conjugation is usually enough to determine the grammatical person.
-They are used when some emphasis is needed, e.g. sono italiano ("I am Italian") vs. io sono italiano ("I [specifically, as opposed to others] am Italian").
+They are used when some emphasis is needed, e.g. sono italiano ('I am Italian') vs. io sono italiano (I [specifically, as opposed to others] am Italian').

-The words ci, vi and ne act both as personal pronouns (respectively instrumental and genitive case) and clitic pro-forms for "there" (ci and vi, with identical meaning – as in c'è, ci sono, v'è, vi sono, ci vengo, etc.) and "from there" (ne – as in è entrato in casa alle 10:00 e ne è uscito alle 11:00).
+The words ci, vi and ne act both as personal pronouns (respectively instrumental and genitive case) and clitic pro-forms for "there" (ci and vi, with identical meaning—as in c'è, ci sono, v'è, vi sono, ci vengo, etc.) and "from there" (ne—as in: è entrato in casa alle 10:00 e ne è uscito alle 11:00).